 Professor of Mathematics

 I have been a member of the Department of Mathematics at Shippensburg University since the fall of 1993.
 I hold a Ph.D. in Mathematics from Carnegie Mellon University, specializing in a branch of mathematical logic called model theory.
 My current mathematics research spans many areas of discrete mathematics including logic, combinatorics and graph theory.
 My educational agenda focuses on building skills in problem-solving, independent thinking, and communication, especially as these skills relate to the understanding of "abstract" mathematics and the notion of mathematical proof.
 For many years I was the Editor for the Loci Resources section of the Mathematical Sciences Digital Library, a project of the Mathematical Association of America (MAA) for which I still serve on the Advisory Board.
-Most recently I have been involved with the Advisory Committee for the 2010 Mathematics Awareness Month with theme, Mathematics and Sports.
+I was a member of the Advisory Committee for the 2010 Mathematics Awareness Month with theme, Mathematics and Sports, and most recently I am an Associate Editor for Convergence, the online journal of the MAA focused on the History of Mathematics.

 Since 2005 I have been involved in a joint project with Barbara Kaskosz of the University of Rhode Island that involves the development of tutorials and workshops for training teaching and curriculum professionals in developing teaching and learning material using Adobe Flash.
 The central components of this project are the MathDL Flash Forum and the website www.flashandmath.com.
 This project is also supported by an NSF DUE grant (0535327), and it has also resulted in a PREP workshop during the summer of 2007 and another in planning for the summer of 2008.
 Click here for information on the 2008 workshop.
 As part of the project, Barbara and I have written a book (Flash and Math Applets: Learn by Example) to help math and science instructors get started with Flash programming to create educational material.
 The FlashandMath project was honored with the 2009 ICTCM Award for Excellence and Innovation with the Use of Technology in Collegiate Mathematics.
 To see some of my other recent experiments with Flash, look here.